TheCyberLocal/Blind75-Docs/blind75-collection/graphs/pacific-atlantic-water-flow/problem.md

 ### Approach 1: Depth-First Search (DFS)

 -   **Time Complexity:** `O(m * n)`, where `m` is the number of rows and `n` is the number of columns.
--   **Space Complexity:** `O(m * n)` in the worst case for the recursive stack.
+-   **Space Complexity:** `O(m * n)` for maintaining the visited sets.
--   **Description:** The idea is to use DFS starting from the ocean edges and moving inwards.
-We'll mark the cells that can flow into each ocean and then find the intersection of these cells.
+-   **Description:** We use DFS starting from the ocean borders but optimize by using an early termination strategy.
+If a cell has already been determined to be able to reach both oceans, further exploration from that cell is unnecessary.
+This reduces redundant computations.
 -   **Algorithm:**

-    1. Create two matrices to track which cells can flow to the Pacific and Atlantic oceans.
+    1. Create two sets to track cells that can flow to the Pacific and Atlantic oceans.
-    2. Perform DFS for each cell on the Pacific and Atlantic borders.
+    2. Perform DFS starting from the cells adjacent to the Pacific and Atlantic oceans, respectively, marking reachable cells.
-    3. For each DFS, mark the cells that can flow to the respective ocean.
+    3. For each DFS, if a cell has already been marked as reachable to both oceans, terminate further exploration from that cell.
-    4. The final result is the intersection of cells marked for both oceans.
+    4. The final result is the intersection of the cells marked for both oceans.

 ```pseudo
 function pacificAtlantic(heights):